ristotoldsep/My-Tech-Stack/README.md

 * Netlify
 * Github Pages

+### Deployment workflow
+* Docker - still in the phase of figuring it out.

 ### Also experience in:
 * C/C++

-I am studying Computer Systems Engineering/Hardware Development and Programming in university and this is these are the main languages we use.
+I am studying Computer Systems Engineering/Hardware Development and Programming in TalTech and these are the main languages we use.

+### Stuff I'm planning to master
+#### Module Bundlers
+* WebPack
+#### Testing